by-student-2017/lammps_education_metal_win/potentials/meam/readme.txt

 1. The unit system uses Pure_Elements.
 2. The Materials Project provides Ec, re, and B for the alloy, so alpha can be calculated.
 The elastic constants are also given, so Cmin and Cmax can be optimized.
 3. The Cmin and Cmax of X-Y-Z can be estimated using a binary system.
+Note: For reasons known as the Hume-Rothery Law, multi-dimensional systems other than the HEA rarely exist except in dilute states.
 #-------------------------------------------------------------